dwave-examples/kibble-zurek/README.md

 A demonstration of using the
 [fast-anneal protocol](https://docs.dwavesys.com/docs/latest/c_qpu_annealing.html)
-on a quantum processing unit (QPU) to simulate the formation of topological defects in a 1D ring of magnetic spins undergoing a phase transition, as described by the [Kibble-Zurek mechanism](https://en.wikipedia.org/wiki/Kibble%E2%80%93Zurek_mechanism).
+on a quantum processing unit (QPU) to simulate the formation of topological defects in a 1D ring of spins undergoing a phase transition, as described by the [Kibble-Zurek mechanism](https://en.wikipedia.org/wiki/Kibble%E2%80%93Zurek_mechanism).

 This example anneals an Ising problem in the coherent regime, producing results